Why does Vietnam import so much garlic when China dominates the global market?

 On the import side, the United States was the largest market (USD 521 million), followed by the UK, Malaysia, Canada, and Germany.
 Vietnam was also among the significant importers, with USD 163 million (about 316,000 tons) at an average price of USD 515/ton.
 However, Vietnam’s onion imports have been sharply declining: down 5% annually between 2020–2024, and down as much as 37% from 2023 to 2024.

-Opportunities for Vietnamese garlic and onion farmers
+What opportunities exist for Vietnamese garlic and onion farmers to reduce import reliance?

 For garlic, a two-tier approach is feasible: (1) expand mass garlic production in suitable regions to substitute imports for general consumption; (2) upgrade regional speciality garlic (Ly Son, Kinh Mon, Phan Rang) into premium segments with traceability, proper packaging, and brand protection.
 Once the domestic market is secured, niche export opportunities can be explored, such as processed and speciality products (black garlic, single-bulb garlic, dried garlic, garlic powder).
 Alongside improving seed quality, cultivation practices, and storage systems is crucial, as these bottlenecks currently inflate costs and cause significant post-harvest losses.
 FAO and multiple studies confirm that post-harvest losses in onions and garlic can be very high without proper drying and storage techniques, which increases costs and reduces quality.